astraut-solutions/easy-risk-register/docs/SECURITY.md

 ## Compliance

 The Easy Risk Register application has been designed to:
-- Protect sensitive business risk data with client-side encryption
+- Protect sensitive business risk data with optional client-side encryption (when supported by the browser)
 - Minimize data exposure by storing information locally
 - Implement web security best practices to prevent common vulnerabilities
 - Support accessibility standards while maintaining security